TomStuart92/TomStuart92.github.io/_posts/16-10-04-DOMMapper.md

 To record all method calls we use the Set_Trace_Func.
 This oft overlooked method takes a proc as an argument and allows us to record everything that ruby does.

 Lets set it up to add a record to an array every time its invoked.
 For every public_method in a node we turn on the recorder, then call the method on the nodes class.
 We then turn off the recorder.
+The record contains in order:

+- The class we call the method on: `node.classname`
+- The method we called on the object: `method`
+- The event that was recorded: `event`
+- The file the call came from: `file`
+- The line number of the call: `line`
+- The method that ruby executes: `id`
+- The class that the method ruby executes was called on: `classname`

+Note the first class isn't necessary the same as the second.
+Indeed these are the records we are looking for.
+This is where we run a method, and this invokes another method on a different object.

 ```ruby
 node.public_methods.each do |method|